OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Web Server

-Simple applications may run on a single server, which can be identified using the steps discussed in [Fingerprint Web Server](02-Fingerprint_Web_Server.md) section of the guide.
+Simple applications may run on a single server, which can be identified using the steps discussed in the [Fingerprint Web Server](02-Fingerprint_Web_Server.md) section of the guide.

 #### Platform-as-a-Service (PaaS)